Milestones

 2009

-- Olympus celebrates its 90th anniversary.
+- Olympus celebrated its 90th anniversary.

 - New E-P1 introduced as the world's smallest 12.3-mexapixel interchangeable lens system camera.